Archive

 Addendum

-This is Ephemeris for Wednesday, November 27th.
-Today the Sun will be up for 9 hours and 9 minutes, setting at 5:05, and it will rise tomorrow at 7:57.
-The Moon, 4 days before new, will rise at 5:23 tomorrow morning.
+This is Ephemeris for Wednesday, February 5th.
+Today the Sun will be up for 10 hours and 1 minute, setting at 5:57, and it will rise tomorrow at 7:55.
+The Moon, at first quarter today, will set at 3:14 tomorrow morning.

 The astronomical event times given are for the Traverse City/Interlochen area of Michigan (EST, UT – 5 hours).
 Times will be different for other locations.